phalpern/WG21-halpern/n4034_destructive_move.md

 ------------------

-Unfortunately, the requirement that move constructors leave the moved-from object in a valid (though unspecified) state results in a number of situations where a move constructor cannot be decorated with `noexcept`.
+Unfortunately, the requirement that move constructors leave the moved-from object in a valid (though unspecified) state results in several important situations where a move constructor cannot be decorated with `noexcept`.
 For example, some implementations of `list`, including at least one commercial implementation, use a heap-allocated sentinel node in order to preserve the stability of the `end()` iterator when using `swap` and `splice`.
 A moved from `list` implemented this way must have a sentinel node in order to avoid an